kinjuk/finance-journal/projects.md

 Intended as a long-term replacement for current demo backtesting methods, providing a more reliable and algorithm-driven framework once fully implemented.

 ### ▸ Valuation Models (Excel)
-Develop multiple fair value estimation models, including DCF, Dividend Discount, and comparable multiples.
+Develop multiple fair value estimation models, including DCF, Dividend Discount, etc.
 Each model outputs intrinsic value per share.
 Results may be averaged if consistency and assumptions align.